Supply Chain Network Optimization

-Global Agrochemical Company (70 Countries): This company was operating at a low level of strategic planning, resulting in an inflexible logistics network, poor compliance with routing, and large disparate- shipment data sources.
+Global Agrochemical Company (70 Countries): This company was operating with a low level of strategic planning, resulting in an inflexible logistics network, poor compliance with routing, and large disparate shipment data sources.
 It lacked a repeatable freight transportation process and logistics supply-demand matching, which was increasing costs and causing points of inventory starvation and bloating.
 The results were excessive premium freight costs, costly logistics inefficiencies, and inaccurate supply matching.

 A2Go provided a redesign and optimization of the segmented logistics network, along with a Logistics Visual Workbench which supported a single data hub.
 In addition, a "self-directing" routing-optimization application was built along with a predictive and prescriptive early-warning application to prioritize alerts and notification.